 The trajectory above presents instead unlinked methods and concepts as urban morphology did not agree on a specific approach yet.
 Likely due to the relative sub-optimality of all presented above.
 In remote sensing, partially overlapping with urban morphology, are identifiable three recurring partially linked concepts in the literature - Urban Structural Types (UST), Land Cover (LC) classification and Local Climate Zone (LCZ) classification.

 The concept of UST (and related Urban Structural Unit) has been first developed for planning purposes in the 1960s [@lehner2019], alongside the UM concepts of the morphological region [@conzen1960; @oliveira2020] or tessuta urbana [@caniggia1979], with which it shares the core of the definition based on the internal homogeneity.
 In the RS, UST started to appear since the early 1990s [@lehner2019] and become quickly popular.
 However, the methods and terms are still remaining inconsistent.
 Defining UST is not an easy task as the literature is not consistent in the definition and a range of works reviewed by @lehner2019 agree on principles, but not on specific “definition, description and derivation” [@lehner2019, p.7].
 Generally speaking, UST can be defined as a unit of a “specific spatial characteristics, e.g., the morphology and the spatial relationships between urban artefacts such as buildings, streets, trees, lawns” [@lehner2019, p.2].
 The practical translation of this, relatively vague description, varies.
-Some UST classifications are flat while others are hierarchical, work on various scales and are mostly typologies, with only a few examples of taxonomies [@lehner2019].
+Some UST classifications are flat while others are hierarchical, work on various scales and are mostly conceptual typologies, with only a few examples of data-driven models [@lehner2019].
 In relation to the OCM requirements, it is complicated to assess the concept as a whole due to its internal inconsistency, but no method found in literature fulfils all the criteria.

 Land cover is a related but more straightforward concept coming from Remote Sensing area.
 Unlike all the other, it does not focus purely on the urban environment but aims to classify all areas together.
 As such, its detail when it comes to urban form is generally low, with CORINE Land Cover classification [@europeanenvironmentagency1990] dividing urban form into continuous and discontinuous, plus specialist (industrial/commercial, ports, airports).
 Copernicus Urban Atlas refines Corine by adding density on top of continuity as a second criterion.
 One of the most refined is the work of @pauleit2000 which distinguish 10 types of urban form.
-However, due to the nature of land cover classification, which is usually done as a supervised classification (i.e. labelling), it is conceptually a typology.
+However, due to the nature of land cover classification, which is usually done as a supervised classification (i.e. labelling), it is usually a conceptual method (which can be both flat and hierarchical).

-Classification into Local Climate Zones [@stewart2012] is a mix of both urban structure and land cover into a singular typology of 10 types of the built form and 7 land cover types (figure ).
+Classification into Local Climate Zones [@stewart2012] is a mix of both urban structure and land cover into a singular conceptual typology of 10 types of the built form and 7 land cover types (figure ).
 It is intentionally very generic to produce inclusive classification, covering all possible types of urban development.
-It is conceptually flat typology with classes defined numerically, but still capturing rather conceptual divisions.
+It is a flat model with classes defined numerically, but still capturing rather conceptual divisions.
 In RS, LCZ are used on a large scale [@taubenbock2020] to characterise cites across the world, but the classification itself is still relatively limited by design and very top-level.

 Local Climate Zones as reported by Taubenböck et al., 2020, figure 1)